-With the world economy looking uncertain as we progress into 2019, many
+With the world economy looking uncertain following the pandemic and invasion of Ukraine, many

-to buy silver as an alternative form of currency to protect themselves against any possible situation
+individuals choose to buy silver as an alternative form of currency to protect themselves against

 It's more than a bit of a stretch to say that fiat currency (Euro coins and notes) will be scrapped